CDLUC3/mrt-doc/diagrams/store-admin-ui.md

 ### Use Case: Delete Object

-- TBD enumerate the steps from the existing perl script
+- Admin notifies the following components about the delete
+  - Replic
+  - Store
+  - Inventory
+  - EZID?
 - Record the action in the inv_storage_maints table
+- Components: Database, Admin

 ### Use Case: Delete Object from a Storage Node

+- Admin notifies replic to remove an object from a node
+- Record the action in the inv_storage_maints table
-- TBD
+- Components: Database, Admin

 ### Use Case: Trigger re-audit of an object
 - Force re-audit of node copy of an object
+- Components: Admin

 ### Use Case Trigger re-replication of an object
 - Force re-replication of primary node copy for the object
+- Components: Admin

 # Admin Queue Lambda: